KhanMaytok/num-to-base/README.md

 # num-to-base
-Converts num to any Alphabetic base
+Converts a integer to another base